boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, and individual column is split based on hidden column field.
+If we configure lower hierarchy data (Player Name) in hidden columns compared to column and Row field data, the data configured in the widgets gets duplicate, and individual columns are split based on hidden column field.
 This affects the chart visualization as we can see in the below image.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/after.png)

 ## How to format Combo chart

-You can format the Combo chart for better illustration of the view that you require, using the settings available in Properties tab.
+You can format the Combo chart for better illustration of the view that you require using the settings available in the Properties tab.

-Follow the below steps to format the combo chart
+Follow the below steps to format the combo chart:

-1. Drag and Drop combo chart into canvas and resize it to your required size.
+1. Drag and Drop the combo chart into the canvas and resize it to your required size.

-2. Configure the data into combo chart.
+2. Configure the data into the combo chart.

 3. Focus on the combo chart and click on Widget settings.

 ![Click on Widget Settings](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/widgetsettings.png)

-You can see property window opened.
+You can see the property window opened.

 ![Property panel](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/property.png)